Tubbz-alt/movies-and-tv-automation/README.md

 # Overview
 Automatic downloading and management of TV and movies is a complicated business.
 The complication is not the process itself, but figuring how to “wire up” all of the pieces can be challenging.
+This document will walk you through the necessary setup.

-These components can be generalized into two categories:
+The components we will be using can be generalized into two categories:

 * Media Managers
 * Downloaders

+We will also be using a technology called Docker.
+This requires that the setup be done on a modern Linux system.

 # Media Managers
 Two popular media managers are: